akarhin/akarhin.github.io/_projects/4_project.md

 ## Data description

 The data for this study originated from a compact maritime thruster testing platform.
 The primary feature of this test bench was to ensure that its fundamental frequencies closely matched those of the full-scale thruster.
+In order to create artificial faults into the test bench measurement data, thin metal sheets (shims) were glued into the pinion gear of the thrusters gearbox.
+It is to note that this fault is highly artificial and does not imitate any reasonable fault possible in a bevel gear: it is purely to create separate vibration profiles for multiclass fault diagnosis.
+Below image showcases the test bench and all the properties that created the dataset.
+The utilized measurement was torsional vibration measured by a strain gage-based torque transducer.
 <div class="row justify-content-sm-center">
   <div class="col-sm-8 mt-3 mt-md-0">
     {% include figure.liquid path="assets/img/thesis_data.jpg" %}